joshuaflanagan/qtrix/README.md

-### Note: We are currently stabilizing this library and is not recommended for production use yet.

 # Qtrix

-Qtrix is a means by which to intelligently pick prioritized queues for background workers.
+For complex applications/domains, Resque and Sidekiq's simple queue prioritization mechanism (list of queues prioritized left to right) can be inadequate and prone to problems with resource contention and job/queue starvation.
+Qtrix can help solve these problems by serving as a control center for intelligently assigning prioritized queue lists for background worker processes across N number of servers.
+Using it in production at PeopleAdmin has allowed us to minimize the time that jobs lie idle in queues waiting for worker attention.

 It supports the following:

 * The concept of a global worker pool by which we can specifically configure individual workers across any number of servers.
 * Queue prioritization based on queue weightings.